TalaoDAO/AltMe/assets/privacy/privacy_en.md

 Traditional architectures to validate, certify, and manage personal data are based on centralized, top-down approaches that rely on third-party private operators.
 Unfortunately these solutions often lead to inappropriate use of personal data and hacks.

-Wezb3 Digital Wallet approaches this issue starting from a user perspective through a Self Sovereign Identity (SSI) focused on professional data.
-Web3 Digital Wallet allows Professional Identities for Talents, Companies and certificates issuers such as Schools or Training Centers.
-It is for everyone the opportunity to use a new technology to get tamper proof identity data while keeping the ownership of that data.
+Web3 Digital Wallet approaches this issue starting from a user perspective through Self Sovereign Identity concepts and tenologies.

 Identities with their credentials can be displayed, if needed, anywhere on digital platforms : social media, websites, Job Boards, etc.